davideger/blog/microbenchmarks/heartbreak.md

 ```
 `1000 loops, best of 5: 2.54 ms per loop`

 This looks great!
-Now I'm not quite ready to rewrite my whole stack of code in pure
+Now while I'm not ready to rewrite my whole stack of code in pure
-jax — I'm still exploring data with pandas — but even that 20% speed up
+jax, even that 20% speed up could save me minutes on a long running routine, so how about
-looks great,  so let's just start by swapping in `fn_jit` for `fn` down in the middle
+starting by just swapping in `fn_jit` for `fn`?
+The piecewise function evaluation was
-of my inner loop.

-Now this piecewise function evaluation was not the whole of the code in my inner loop,
+not the whole of the code in my inner loop,  just the hottest section, and was called
-just the hottest section, and was called from code like this:
+from code like this:

 ```py
 def my_exp(p, q, r):